Ai in retail banking

 Fraud detection and prevention

-Сybercriminals have learned to weaponize AI technology to commit financial fraud.
+Сybercriminals have learned to weaponize artificial intelligence technology to commit financial fraud.
 According to Deloitte, generative AI could enable bad actors to cause losses of up to $40 billion in the US alone by 2027.

 Some cases have already occurred.
 In one, fraudsters stole as much as $25 million from a Hong Kong-based firm by using a deepfake of the company’s CFO authorizing the transfer.
 What can retail banks do to protect themselves and their customers?

-The solution is obvious: institutions must be even quicker with implementing AI to strengthen security and fraud prevention.
-And the Biotch survey shows that 73% of financial institutions already use AI technologies to fight fraud.
+The solution is obvious: financial institutions must be even quicker with implementing AI to strengthen security and fraud prevention.
+And the Biotch survey shows that 73% of financial institutions already use such technologies to fight fraud.

 A graphic with percentages - organizations are adopting AI for fraud detection and financial crime detection